griffithlab/pVACtools/docs/pvacseq/errors.rst

 annotated. :ref:`The Input File Preparation section <vep>` of the documentation provides instructions on how to annotate your VCF with VEP.

-**VCF doesn't contain VEP DownstreamProtein annotations.
-Please re-annotate the VCF with VEP and the Wildtype and Downstream plugins.**
+**VCF doesn't contain VEP FrameshiftSequence annotations.
+Please re-annotate the VCF with VEP and the Wildtype and Frameshift plugins.**

-Although the input VCF was annotated with VEP, it is missing the required annotations provided by the VEP Downstream plugin.
+Although the input VCF was annotated with VEP, it is missing the required annotations provided by the VEP Frameshift plugin.
 The input VCF will need to be reannotated using all of the required arguments as outlined in the :ref:`Input File Preparation section <vep>` of the documentation.

 **VCF doesn't contain VEP WildtypeProtein annotations.
-Please re-annotate the VCF with VEP and the Wildtype and Downstream plugins.**
+Please re-annotate the VCF with VEP and the Wildtype and Frameshift plugins.**

 Although the input VCF was annotated with VEP, it is missing the required annotations provided by the VEP Wildtype plugin.
 The input VCF will need to